The Medium Is the Mirage

 "A simulacrum is a copy with no original."

-MissBliss's wisdom is an echo of an echo of a Pinterest quotes board.
+MissBliss's wisdom is an echo of an echo of a Pinterest board, polished until it feels personal.

 Final Words From the Resistance

-Avoid anyone who guarantees $5K a month without credentials, context, caveats, or conditions.
-Those promises are not guidance.
-They are bait.
+Anyone guaranteeing $5K a month without credentials, context, caveats or conditions is not guiding you.
+They are baiting you.

 Then close the tab.
-Touch grass.
-Call a friend.
-Bake bread.
-Do anything that does not feed the engagement furnace.
+Do something unproductive.
+Something quiet.
+Something that does not feed the furnace.